Learning through poetry

 - Poetry for Children(opens in a new window)

 A blog about finding and sharing poetry with young people, from Sylvia Vardell — professor and author of Poetry Aloud Here and The Poetry Friday Anthology for Celebrations.
-New!
 Watch our video interview with Sylvia Vardell. - Let’s talk about poetry with Lee Bennett Hopkins

 Meet Lee Bennett Hopkins, a prolific poet and anthologist of poetry for children, in this interview with our children’s literature expert, Maria Salvadore. - The P Word